rusben/dam-m6/docs/uf1/uf1nf2.md

 ```

 ## Java Streams <a name="java-streams"></a>
-The terms "input" and "output" can sometimes be a bit confusing.
+The terms 'input' and 'output' can sometimes be a bit confusing.
 The input of one part of an application is often the output of another.
-Is an OutputStream a stream where output is written to, or output comes out from (for you to read)?
-After all, an InputStream outputs its data to the reading program, doesn't it?
+Is an `OutputStream` a stream where output is written to, or output comes out from (for you to read)?
+After all, an `InputStream` outputs its data to the reading program, doesn't it?
 Personally, I found this a bit confusing back in the day when I first started out learning about Java IO.

 In an attempt to clear out this possible confusion, I have tried to put some different names on input and output to try to link them conceptually to where the input comes from, and where the output goes.